Frontaz1/Chess_Nguyen_Lang_Miroux/README.md

 - What are the good and bad parts of them in *this scenario*?
 Do you understand why?

 #### Design decisions
 I had to implement the double dispatch to render the piece according to its color and the color of the square it is in.
-The initial rendering contained too many conditionals.
+The initial rendering contained too many conditionals so I prioritized remove them.

 ![UML Design Double Dispatch](https://github.com/Frontaz1/Chess_Nguyen_Lang_Miroux/blob/main/uml/uml-design-double-dispatch.png)